Does just thinking about asking for more money make you feel like hiding under your laptop?

 I was surprised to find work right away at the new rate, but the surprise wasn’t over.
 On May 30th, I downloaded the Naked Marketing Manifesto and that sparked a business boost that’s still burning hot.

-I reasoned that asking for even higher rates would give me the financial freedom to focus on delivering powerful results.
+I reasoned that asking for even higher rates (as Danny taught) would give me the financial freedom to focus on delivering powerful results.
 In other words, I wanted to stop thinking about paying the bills and start focusing my full attention on the work.

 So I took Danny’s advice and asked for more money again.
 I upped my prices by another 33%, bringing my hourly minimum rate to double what it had been just 6 weeks earlier.
 This time, I also published a price list on my website.